Terre des Hommes logo

 In emergency situations, we almost always work together with other organisations.
 This allows us to deploy our emergency aid as quickly as possible.
 Often these are local organisations that know the area well.

 Part of our emergency aid activities is financed by the Ministry of Foreign Affairs.
-In Syria we work together with 4 other humanitarian aid organisations within the Dutch Relief Alliance.
+In Syria we work together with our sister organisations and in collaboration with four other humanitarian aid organisations within the Dutch Relief Alliance.
 In times of need you stand stronger together.
-Join our fight

 Our programmes